 - This is because ML algorithms are much faster than humans at processing documents and producing more efficient outputs that can be validated against statistical data.

-Artificial intelligence in legal practice is no longer an unknown frontier not yet crossed.
+Artificial intelligence in legal practice is no longer an unknown frontier yet to be crossed.
 AI in law has many applications, particularly in document processing.
 When Ml and AI applications are properly built and deployed it provides attorneys with speedy insights to make informed data-driven decisions.

 AI and Ml are often used interchangeably but there is a difference.
 For instance, if you have ever used Alexa or Siri (who hasn’t?) then that is AI in action.
 Artificial intelligence is the capability of making machines mimic human cognitive functions to give them the ability to problem-solve.
 AI mimics human powers of deduction and is the term used when a machine is able to accomplish tasks that normally require human intervention.